alexander-lazarov/lightriders/README.md

 # LightRiders

-LightRiders is a classic action game.
+LightRiders is a classic multiplayer action game.
+You can either play with your opponent on the same computer (`hotseat`), or play through the network.

 ## Installation